kishorekumar45/AWS-Automated-Security-Incident-Response-System/README.md

 - AWS CLI installed and configured
 - AWS account with appropriate permissions
 - Python 3.x installed (if using Python Lambda functions)

+### Deployment Options

+1. **CloudFormation Template**
+   Use the provided CloudFormation YAML file to deploy the entire stack with a single command:

+2. **Manual Setup**
+- Enable CloudTrail in your AWS account
+- Create CloudWatch log groups and metrics filters
+- Deploy Lambda functions and configure triggers
+- Setup SNS topics and subscriptions for notifications
+(Check `/docs/setup-guide.md` for step-by-step instructions.)

+---

+## Using the System

+Once deployed, the system automatically begins monitoring your AWS environment.
+You can test incident responses by simulating security events (e.g., unauthorized API calls).
+Watch as Lambda executes remediation steps instantly and notifications fly out to your security team.

+---

+## Peek Under the Hood: Code Overview

+Each Lambda function corresponds to a specific security incident type, for example:

+- `unauthorized-access-handler`: Reacts to unauthorized access attempts and revokes suspicious session tokens.
+- `network-anomaly-handler`: Detects unusual network behavior and isolates affected resources.
+- `log-cleanup-handler`: Manages log retention policies to maintain optimal performance and storage.

+Code is modular, well-commented, and designed for easy customization!

+---

+## Security Considerations

+This system follows **least privilege** principles—every component only has the minimum permissions it needs to operate.
+Sensitive data is never exposed, and logging ensures full forensic visibility.
+Adjust IAM roles and policies to fit your organization’s security standards.

+---

+## What’s Next?

+- Add AI-driven anomaly detection to anticipate threats before they hit
+- Integrate with third-party SIEM tools for centralized monitoring
+- Create dashboards for visualizing ongoing security posture
+- Extend automation to multi-cloud environments

+---

+## Join the Adventure!

+Your feedback, suggestions, and contributions help make this project stronger.
+Feel free to fork, open issues, or submit pull requests!

+---

+## License

+This project is licensed under the MIT License — free as in freedom to use, modify, and share.

+---

+Ready to defend your cloud like a pro?
+Dive in and automate your security incident response today!